Skip to content

 • Organization User

-Organization User accounts can be granted "Contributor" access.
+Organization User accounts can be granted the "Contributors" scope.
 Contributors are given access to specific tenants.
 They can view, edit, and delete tenants they are assigned to.

-Account Type Summary Access Level Create User Accounts Create Tenants View Tenants Edit/Delete Tenants Edit Organization Info Power Management Session Management
+Account Type Summary Access Level Create User Accounts Create Tenants View Tenants Edit/Delete Tenants View/Edit Sites View/Edit Pools Edit Organization Info Power Management Session Management Session History

 Organization Administrator This is the first account that is created while registering to Anyware Manager Enterprise.
 It is similar to a "super user" for the organization it represents.